Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 This is a controversial and complex period of history, which can still arouse strong emotions, and various accounts are available on the web and in books.
 For example,

 here is a classic British-centric military account, with a good bibliography.
-This article, from the Society for Anglo-Chinese Understanding, is fairly balanced.
 The

 Wikipedia page can be used, but with care.